Table of Contents

 Austin Colocation: Data Centers in Silicon Hills

 Austin colocation facilities have emerged as one of the top choices for businesses needing retail colocation services.
 The city enjoys a booming tech industry, reliable network infrastructure, and a supportive business climate.
 Located in the southeastern part of Texas, Austin offers many cost-effective data center solutions.
 In this article, we’ll look at the top six reasons why an Austin colocation data center should make your shortlist.

 Austin, Texas, Has a Thriving Data Center Industry

 Austin has emerged as one of North America’s fastest-growing data center markets.
+The city has 41 Megawatts of data centers capacity in operation, with an astounding 102 Megawatts of power under construction.
 Many of the colocation facilities in Austin reside in the MET Center business park, the city’s most prominent tech hub.
 Currently, Austin has 21 data centers and 13 colocation facilities.
 Some popular colocation facilities include:

 - LightEdge Austin Data Center (7000 Burleson Rd, Austin, TX)

 - CyrusOne Austin Data Center (7301 Metropolis, Austin, TX)